MAJOR MACRO ECONOMIC INDICATORS

 The low commodity prices have had very little impact on the external accounts.
 Although the energy balance was in surplus, the fall in exports and the drop in tourism income led to a sizeable current account deficit.
 In 2016, tourism income will struggle to recover, although Tunisia could benefit from the slight growth upturn in Europe, to which it directs 70% of exports.

-The recapitalisation of the state-owned banks has helped limit the risk of bankruptcy which was weighing on the most fragile of these banks.
+In 2015, the recapitalisation of the state-owned banks has helped limit the risk of bankruptcy which was weighing on the most fragile of these banks.
 However, they are still very exposed to the risk of default in the tourism sector.
 The ratio of non-performing loans in the sector has reached 25% of the claims held by the banks and could rise in 2016.

 Political transition completed but growing terrorist threat